szabihudak/veriff_tech_assignment_project/README.md

 After the report creation you will find the BDD Cucumber HTML report in the ./cypress/reports/cucumber-html directory

 ###Limitations
 The current Cypress version does not support Safari browser, test can run under Chrome, Firefox and Edge browsers.
-The browser needs to be installed.
+The browsers need to be installed.

-###Bugs in the report
+###Bugs in the report and approach
-Sorting is not working with problem_user

-###Test Approach

-I tried to cover most part of the application with max 5 automated test cases, so I defined E2E user flows which go through the application, insted of testing each part/page separately.
-These flows, test cases are:
- - Happy Flow - User select/deselect inventory items and complete the checkout process.
-With this test case I check if the main functionality of the application is working as we expected.
- - Alternative ways and cancellations during the checkout process.
-I chose state transition test design methodology, to walk through every possible state transition of the application, and chek if it is working.
- - Sorting in the inventory.
-I defined separate test case for sorting on the inventory page, this is not a mandatory part of the checkout flow.
-Here I test with different kind of users, to check if everything can work as expected for each user.
- - Error handling and validations.
-Separate test for error handling and validations
- - Basic functionalities such as login, logout, reset application were tested as a part of other tests
+- API Tests:
+  - I call the 2 APIs with inappropriate values as well, and I expect "normal" responses.
+In this way I would like to show how the failed test cases appear in the cucumber test report.
+So there will be 3 failed test cases as well.
+  - I don't check the whole response object, just the most significant field values which are present in the request bodies as well.
+- UI Tests: I could catch the 404 Error message in case of selecting Residence Permit :) , so there will be one failed TC (with screenshot) in this report as well